yuan-xy/libra-client/README.md

 # LibraClient  [![Build Status](https://travis-ci.org/yuan-xy/libra-client.svg?branch=master)](https://travis-ci.org/yuan-xy/libra-client) [![MIT licensed](https://img.shields.io/badge/license-MIT-blue.svg)](./LICENSE)

+LibraClient is a collection of tools which allows you interact whith [Libra Network](http://libra.org) easily.
+It contains three tools that provide three ways to access Libra:

+1. `libra_shell`, an interactive shell program.
+It is compatible with official Libra client.
+For beginners, it lets you get started directly to try your first transaction with libra without requiring time-consuming downloads and compiles the huge entire Libra project source code.
+2. `libra`, a command line tool.
+It has a modern colorful text interface and its output is the standard json format.
+So, it can be integrated to any programming language easily.
-LibraClient is an unofficial client for [Libra blockchain](http://libra.org) written in python language.
-The Client allows you interact whith Libra Network easily.
-For Python programmers, you can also call the client side api to interact with Libra Network.
+3. `python api`, a collection of apis for client access to libra.
+For Python programmers, you can call this client side api to interact with Libra Network with more control than by using `libra` command.

 ## Installation